 Ingredient Notes, Options + Swaps

 - The veggies.
-The keto vegetables below are our favorites, but you can add, leave out, or swap to your liking.
+The vegetables below are our favorites, but you can add, leave them out, or swap them to your liking.

 - The protein.
-Obviously, the shrimp spring roll is most common.
-However, I love using chicken.
-Use whatever you prefer here–pork spring roll in a bowl, scallops, even beef will work.
-You can also skip meat all together for a vegan spring roll bowl.
+Shrimp spring rolls are the most common–but I love using chicken.
+Use whatever you prefer here–pork, seared scallops, or baked salmon.
+You can also skip the meat for a vegan spring roll salad.

 - The peanut sauce.
 Is perfect?
 Yup!
 I suggest making the sauce per the recipe below, then tasting and adjusting it to your liking.
 It’s super easy to stir in a bit more of this and that.

-For a paleo version of this recipe, you’ll want to swap peanut butter for almond butter, and soy sauce for liquid aminos.
+- For a paleo version: You’ll want to swap peanut butter for almond butter, and soy sauce for liquid aminos.
 Opt for paleo friendly noodles or spiralized veggies for a veggie spring roll bowl.

 More Asian Inspired Healthy Recipes